 You then gain strength, energy and clarity to find the next step on your path, and hopefully feel surer of your place in the world.

-July 8th co-facilitated by Clare Crombie.
-For more information visit
+Co-facilitated by Sheila McCarthy Dodd and Clare Crombie.
+For more information visit www.carinascotland.com/clare-crombie.

 You may need support as a carer and family living with someone who experiences mental health difficulties or any other long term health issue.
 This may involve meeting individually or as a group, with Karl and Annie.